 The first portion of the code represents the coating family.
 Within each family, the coatings available have varying degrees of light transmittance.
 In our nomenclature, this is represented by the number following the dash.

 Each glass substrate which can have a Viracon coating applied is also given a numerical code.

 In a specification, the glass substrate number should be placed after the coating family and before the dash in our nomenclature.
 In this example, VE-85 is the coating and VE1-85 is the VE-85 coating applied to clear glass.

 In units with multiple glass plies, it is important to specify the specific glass substrate for each ply.
 When a tinted glass substrate is selected typically only one ply of the fabricated glass unit is tinted while the other ply remains clear.
 The tinted ply should be placed to the exterior to reduce solar heat gain.

 One exception is laminated glass.
 Since there is no airspace to keep the heat absorbed by the tinted exterior ply from re-radiating into the building, the solar heat gain can be improved by moving the tinted ply to the inboard.
 This improvement happens when the clear coated outboard with high solar reflectance is placed in front of the tinted glass.

 Purevision is a trademark of AGC.
 CrystalBlue, CrystalGray, and UltraClear are trademarks of Guardian Industries.
-OptiView and Optiwhite are trademarks of Pilkington.
+Optiwhite is a trademark of Pilkington.
 Azuria, Solarblue, Pacifica, Starphire, Optigray and Optiblue are registered trademarks owned by Vitro.